albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

 -   **ID:** `DOC-REQ-003`
     -   **Title:** Add academic citations and clarify architectural concepts in README.
     -   **Status:** `In-Progress`
-    -   **Description:** The main `README.md` has been updated to include academic citations for the architectural concepts mentioned, such as big.LITTLE and Agentic Context Engineering.
+    -   **Description:** The main `README.md` has been updated to include academic citations for the architectural concepts mentioned, such as big.LITTLE and Automated Context Engineering.
 The credits and feature descriptions have also been clarified.

 -   **ID:** `MESH-DOC-001`
     -   **Title:** Create component architecture and design documentation for ZephyMesh.